Whether you are in sales or marketing, you know there tends to be a disconnect between the two departments.

 In fact, a recent study by the CMO Council found that instead of selling, sales people spend upwards of 40 percent of their time creating their own messaging and tools.

 Sound familiar?
 It's inefficiency at its finest.
 Both departments are working hard to achieve the shared goal of increasing sales and improving the bottom line.
 However, the disconnect leads to frustration, wasted time, and a vulnerable brand.
 How much waste?
 According to IDC, a staggering 90 percent of selling content is never actually used in selling.

 So what are companies in this situation to do?
 Go mobile.

 - Increased brand consistency

 - Support for internal and external communication

 That's right.
 Go mobile with your sales and marketing strategy.

-Sales and marketing mobile apps aren't just fun and cool ways for sales reps to communicate with customers and prospects; they are also really great tools for increasing communication between sales and marketing.
+With the right functionality, sales and marketing mobile apps aren't just fun and cool ways for sales reps to communicate with customers and prospects; they are also really great tools for increasing communication between sales and marketing.

 Here's how mobile apps can help align sales and marketing:

 With a mobile CMS, marketing can push out new and revised resources as they become available.
 Each time an update is made or a new resource is published, the sales reps can be notified through the app.